8 Tips To Help You Stick To Your Budget

 While proper credit card use can be vital to building up your credit score, reckless credit card use can be fatal to maintaining a proper budget.

 “Minimize credit card usage,” advised Lash.
-“Studies show that people spend up to 100 percent more money when using their credit cards.
+“Studies show that people spend up to 100% more money when using their credit cards.
 Psychologically, we think that we’re not using ‘real’ money when we swipe a card.
 However, we know that’s not true when we receive the monthly statement.
 Therefore, you should leave the card at home!”

 7. Factor in some little joys.